flancian/garden/index.md

 Here we are in the [[index]] of my [[digital garden]] -- and by extension, through composition, an entry point to the [[Agora of Flancia]], which is meant to be a [[Knowledge Commons]].

-If you are reading this in an [[Agora]] proper, you should see it rendered surrounded by several other indexes -- potentially one for each user contributing to the Agora, in some order :) If you are reading this in [[git]] or an only partially supported editor, please refer to https://anagora.org or some other well-known Agora to render this with fully resolved links and offered context :).
+If you are reading this in an [[Agora]] proper, you should see it rendered surrounded by several other indexes -- potentially one for each user contributing to the Agora, in some order :) If you are reading this in [[git]] or an only partially supported editor, please refer to https://anagora.org or some other well-known Agora to render this with resolved links and full context :).

 You can add your own contributions to the index of any Agoras you participate in by adding a resource like `index.md` to your [[garden]] or [[stoa]].
 Please see [[how to edit this Agora]] below if interested.